tomhague17/PropertyManagementSystem/README.md

 - Open the repo in an IDE, I used IntelliJ to create the project.
 - Create a main class and access the methods for the functionalities using PropertyManager.getInstance().methodName
-- Run the test classes that are included
+- Alternatively, run the test classes that are included